-chocolate, is a dream come true for most of us.
+chocolate, especially on Chocolate Day, is a dream come true for most of us.
+Valentine's Day is almost here and we are all looking to celebrate it with our loved one.
 But we steer away from such indulgences to cut extra calories.
 With the world striving towards a more cautious and conscious attitude in line with fitness and health, eating chocolate for breakfast is not what is considered healthy.
 However, various studies point out the advantages of eating dark chocolate - be it as a mood lifter, improvement of heart function or a source of antioxidants.
 You can actually eat chocolates everyday considering you choose the right type and the right portion.

 It is often believed that chocolate is an energy booster.
 What’s better than starting your day with an energy inducing ingredient?
 What’s more surprising is a study conducted by Warwick University that suggests that eating chocolate can reduce the risk of diabetes and heart related diseases.
 But there is a limit to the amount of consumption on a day to day basis, restricting it to not more than 100 g per day.